luisivanhr/hawkes-tools/README.md

 # hawkes-tools

-Standalone Python Hawkes and point-process tools inspired by the Hawkes-related parts of `tick`, without importing or depending on the original `tick` package.
+Standalone Python Hawkes and point-process tools for theoretical and practical research.
+Several tools provided here are excelent for data science applications.

 The package lives under `hawkes-tools/`, while the import package is `hawkes_tools`.
 The old migration namespace `our_hawkes` is not packaged.